oosquare/old-notes/docs/english/writing-materials.md

 ### Sorrowful

 - Sentences
-  - The moment I pulled off my shoes, **a crushing sense of desperate swelled up again** as the scaring ant came out.
+  - The moment I pulled off my shoes, **a crushing sense of desperation swelled up again** as the scaring ant came out.
   - The cloud of gloom covered his face.

 ### Nervous